Children's Everywhere

-Children's Everywhere (also known as Children of the World) is a Swedish photo book series by Rabén & Sjögren, that deals with the daily lives of children around the world in the 1950s and 1960s.
-The illustration are made by Anna Riwkin-Brick.
-The writers are Astrid Lindgren, Elly Jannes, Leah Goldberg or Cordelia Edvardson.
+Children's Everywhere (also known as Children of the World) is a Swedish photographic book series published by Rabén & Sjögren, dealing with the daily lives of children around the world in the 1950s and 1960s.
+The illustration are by Anna Riwkin-Brick.
+The writers are Astrid Lindgren, Elly Jannes, Leah Goldberg and Cordelia Edvardson.

 Story

-The book series deals with children from Europe, Asia or Africa, and also one from USA (Hawaii) whose everyday lives are described with images and a small text.
-It should give a small impression of the lives in different countries.
+The book series deals with children from Europe, Asia or Africa, and also one from USA (Hawaii) whose everyday lives are described with images and a small amount of text.

 Background

-The photo book series was first published in Swedish by Rabén & Sjögren.
-The first book from the series (Elle Kari) was released in 1951.
+The photographic book series was initially published in Swedish by Rabén & Sjögren.
+The first book in the series (Elle Kari) was released in 1951.
 At first Anna Riwkin-Brick took photographs of Elle-Kari and her surrounding and then Elly Jannes wrote the story.
 The book series was translated into 18 additional languages, including English, German (titled: Kinder unserer Welt – Children of our World) and Hebrew (titled: ילדי העולם – Children of the World).
 The first editions in Germany and the United Kingdom alone included 25,000 copies.
 The book was followed by 14 more books, which were sold more than 900,000 times.
-The stories are based on true events.

 Cooperation with Astrid Lindgren

 Astrid Lindgren was the author of most of the books in the series, with a total of nine volumes.
-Originally Lindgren was not interested in writing for the photo book series.
-When Anna Riwkin-Brick came back after a trip from Japan, her publisher wanted to create a photo book with Riwkin-Brick's new pictures.
+Originally Lindgren was not interested in writing for the photographic book series.
+When Anna Riwkin-Brick came back after a trip from Japan, her publisher wanted to create a photographic book with Riwkin-Brick's new pictures.
 No suitable author was found.
 Therefore, the publishers asked Astrid Lindgren to write the story.
-At first Astrid Lindgren didn't want to write the story, but she finally agreed to do so.
-During most of Riwkin-Brick's new projects Lindgren either accompanied Riwkin-Brick directly or followed her later.
-During others, she did neither travel to the locations, nor met the children herself.
-The photos for the books were selected together by both, Lindgren and Riwkin-Brick, before Lindgren wrote the story.
+During most, but not all, of Riwkin-Brick's new projects Lindgren either accompanied Riwkin-Brick directly or followed her later.
+The photographs for the books were selected by both, Lindgren and Riwkin-Brick, before Lindgren wrote the story.
 An exception is their last work together, Matti Lives in Finland, which was written before the pictures were taken.
-After completing the series, Lindgren explained that although she had loved working with Riwkin-Brick, she did not like the books, especially Marko lives in Yugoslavia (original: Marko bor i Jugoslavien) due to her own performance as a writer.
+After completing the series, Lindgren explained that although she had loved working with Riwkin-Brick, she did not like the books, especially Marko Lives in Yugoslavia (original: Marko bor i Jugoslavien) due to her own performance as a writer.